Flaviusns/EclipseInDocker/README.md

 `docker build -t yourimagename .`  Inside the folder with the Dockerfile.

-Once the image its build, run the docker image:

-`docker run -d  -e DISPLAY=$ip:0 -v /tmp/.X11-unix:/tmp/.X11-unix yourimagename`

-Eclipse will be open in your x11 client window.
+**How to use (macOS):**

-This docker was tested in macOS Mojave.
+Tested in macOS Mojave (10.14):

 To use it in macOS, follow the next instrucctions [here](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/) .
 Xquartz works fine with the current version 2.7.11 .
 Thanks to Fredrik  for the blog.

+Once the image it´s build, run the docker image:

+`docker run -d  -e DISPLAY=hostname:0 -v /tmp/.X11-unix:/tmp/.X11-unix yourimagename`

+Eclipse will be open in your x11 client window.

+**How to use (macOS) with docker-compose:**

+Once the image it´s build, edit the docker-compose.yml file and change  `hostnameHere` with your hostname and `imageHere` with yourimagename.
+Save the file and execute:

+`docker-compose up`

+**How to use (linux):**

+Tested on Ubuntu 18.04:

+Once the image it´s build, get your image id and execute the following command:

+`xhost +local:``docker inspect --format='{{ .Config.Hostname }}' $containerId`` `

+For more information, consult [here](http://wiki.ros.org/docker/Tutorials/GUI) .

+Now, you can run your eclipse docker using the following command:

+`docker run -d  -e DISPLAY=:0 -v /tmp/.X11-unix:/tmp/.X11-unix yourimagename`

+**How to use (linux) with docker-compose:**

+Once the image it´s build, edit the docker-compose.yml file and delete  `hostnameHere` and change  `imageHere` with yourimagename.
+Save the file and execute:

+`docker-compose up`

 **Importan Details**

 - Eclipse use 1024m of memory, by default is 256m, I changed to 1024m by copy the init file into the eclipse directory.
 If you want to make more changes change the init file and built the image again.
+- Using docker-compose will create a volume with the current directory so you can persist your projects.
+   The folder is allocated in the docker following the next Path: `/EclipseIDE/eclipse/Projects`

+For any issue contact with me by twitter:  [@FlaviusStan_Dev](https://twitter.com/FlaviusStan_Dev) .